Support Centre

 • where the automated decision-making process is required for the execution and performance of a contract with the data subject.

-In addition, data subjects may request an explanation from data handlers regarding automated decisions.
+In addition, data subjects may request the following explanation from data handlers regarding automated decisions:

 8.8.
 Other rights